-What: Assistance to the member with self-care tasks, which the member would typically do independently if the member was otherwise able.
+Assistance to the member with self-care tasks, which the member would typically do independently if the member was otherwise able.
 An individual or agency, depending on the member's needs, may provide the service.
-The member, parent, guardian or attorney-in-fact under a durable power of attorney for health care shall be responsible for selecting the individual or agency that will provide the components of the CDAC services to be provided.
+The member, parent or guardian shall be responsible for selecting the individual or agency that will provide the components of the CDAC services to be provided.

 The CDAC service may include assistance with non-skilled and skilled services.
-The skilled services must be done under the supervision of a professional registered nurse or licensed therapist working under the direction of a physician.
+The skilled services must be completed under the supervision of a professional registered nurse or licensed therapist working under the direction of a physician.
 The registered nurse or therapist shall retain accountability for actions that are delegated.

-Skilled services may include:
+Skilled services may include, but are not limited to: